Fourcast/kubernetes-workshop-PXL/exercises.md

 **Exercises**

 1) Deploy a NodePort Service `crypto-ticker-node-port-service` starting from the template in `/repo/services/crypto-ticker-node-port-service.yaml`.
 Make sure the opened nodeport on each node is `30050`.
-2) List the nodes and their internal IP addressess with `kubectl get nodes -o wide` .
+2) List the nodes and their internal IP addresses with `kubectl get nodes -o wide` .
 There will only be one node on Minikube.
 However, in practice there will be many nodes with each their own internal IP address.
 They will each have `30050` port open due to this NodePort Service so you could pick any node IP to reach a targeted Pod.
 3) Browse to `http://<internal node IP>:30050`.
 Can you reach the application?
 4) **Keep this service running, we will need it later**